Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Collateral Issues in a Vehicular Homicide Case

-Vehicular homicide cases also can lead to civil lawsuits for negligence, personal injury and wrongful death against the suspected driver.
-Restitution can be ordered as part of the sentence, although the victim’s family likely will seek restitution from the driver or the driver’s insurance company in a personal injury lawsuit or a wrongful death lawsuit.
+In addition to the criminal penalties for a conviction, vehicular homicide cases can also lead to civil lawsuits for negligence, personal injury, and wrongful death against the defendant.
+Restitution can be ordered as part of the sentence, although the victim’s family will seek restitution from the driver or their insurance company.

 Back to top